 - Check out our video on How to Size Snowboard Boots

-- Schedule an appointment for a personalized custom fitting at the nearest REI store.
+- Schedule an appointment for a virtual personalized outfitting session.

 - If you can’t make it into a store, call us at 800-426-4840 and consult with one of our experts.